Opinion guest column

 20

-WR over 12 years ago
+WR almost 13 years ago

 I once attended a speech from a partner at a well known consulting firm, who happens to be a black MIT alum.
 I do not remember his quote exactly, but his overall message was that graduating is not proof of what you have done, but proof that you can do much more.
 I think this idea also applies to getting into MIT and most colleges in general.
 Colleges do not only consider what you have done when they admit you, but they must also consider the circumstances in which you excelled.
 If you went to a "privileged" private school and took 4 AP courses and scored a 4 on all your exams you are not as "qualified" as someone who went to a failing public school that only had 4 AP courses and took all of them and also achieved 4's.
 Excelling despite your circumstances says something about how you will do if given better instruction and better opportunities.
 We do not live in a vacuum and I think MIT understands.
 I agree that race should not be a factor, but unfortunately it is inextricably linked to socio-ecomonic factors.